Best winter cycling gloves 2025 - how to keep your hands warm in the coldest months

 Does owning a pair of winter cycling gloves make a difference?

-Instead they use a blend of fabrics that keep the weight down and dexterity levels up while still offering protection against the elements.
-Keeping out the wind is crucial: fabrics such as Gore Windstopper and similar will do this, and feature on the best winter cycling gloves, as well as offering water repellence and breathability.
-The inner padding and/or membrane varies from glove to glove and on what sort of temperature the glove is aimed at, whether deep winter or chilly and wet.
+Instead, they use a blend of fabrics that keep the weight down while maintaining dexterity and still offer protection against the elements.
+Keeping out the wind is crucial: fabrics such as Gore Windstopper and similar materials will do this, and feature on the best winter cycling gloves, while also offering water repellency and breathability.
+The inner padding and/or membrane vary from glove to glove, depending on the intended temperature of the glove, whether it is for deep winter or a chilly and wet environment.

-With more cyclists using one of the best cycling computers, or even just even one of the best cycling apps, the best cycling winter gloves will also have touch screen sensitivity integrated in to the fingers, preventing you from having to remove one in order to swipe the screen or navigate controls.
+With more cyclists using one of the best cycling computers, or even just one of the best cycling apps, the best cycling winter gloves will also have touch screen sensitivity integrated into the fingers, preventing you from having to remove one to swipe the screen or navigate controls.

 What makes a winter cycling glove windproof?